-The purpose of this document is to define the scope of the proposed Replacement UMhlabuyalingana EMS Base and Washbay.
+The purpose of this document is to define the scope of the Proposed Construction of Itshelejuba EMS Base and Wash-Bay.

-Proposed replacement office accommodation - project technical brief.
+Proposed Construction of new office accommodation - project technical brief.
 The objective is to provide the design team with adequate information to produce concept, detail design and implement the project.